rospogrigio/airbnk_cloud/README.md

 # Airbnk lock homeassistant integration

-Cloud control of Daikin devices that are supported by Airbnk (now WeHere) app.
+Cloud control of Airbnk smart locks that are supported by Airbnk (now WeHere) app.

 Supported devices (using the gateway W100):
 - M300